bsorrentino/bsorrentino/_posts/2023-11-07-validating-external-data-in-fullstack-app.md

 ### Design time schema validation

-[TypeScript] is a strongly typed language that allows us to specify data types.
+[Typescript] is a strongly typed language that allows us to specify data types.
 Its static type-checking feature helps to ensure that variables adhere to their assigned types.
 This type-checking occurs during development in an IDE, and at compile/transpile time.
-However, when [typeScript] comes to validating the shape of external data, it might fall short.
+However, when [typescript] comes to validating the shape of external data, it might fall short.
 For example, we can define a new `Product` type with shape that we expect as result from our server call

 ```typescript
 // typescript type: design time schema declaration